payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 **Problem:** Train speed average

-#### Without CoT Prompt:
+---

+**Without CoT Prompt:**
 Give final answer only.

 **Output:**
-95 km/h

-#### With CoT Prompt:
+The average speed is 52.5 km/h.

+---

+**With CoT Prompt:**
 Let’s solve this step by step.

 **Output:**
-Step 1: Calculate total distance...
-Step 2: Calculate total time...
+Step 1: Total distance = 120 + 90 = 210 km
+Step 2: Total time = 2 + 0.5 + 1.5 = 4 hours
+Step 3: Average speed = 210 ÷ 4 = 52.5 km/h
-Final Answer: 84 km/h
+Final Answer: 52.5 km/h

 ---

 ### Comparison (3–4 sentences)

-Without chain-of-thought, the answer was fast but slightly incorrect.
-With step-by-step reasoning, the model broke down calculations correctly.
-CoT improves accuracy in multi-step problems.
-However, it takes more time and longer responses.
+Without chain-of-thought, the model directly gives an answer without showing reasoning, which may lead to mistakes.
+With step-by-step reasoning, the model breaks the problem into smaller parts, improving accuracy.
+Chain-of-thought helps especially in multi-step math or logic problems.
+One limitation is that it increases response length and time.

 ---